Md-Siam-Mia-Man/ViveStream-Revived/README.md

 - 📥 **Snag Anything!** Paste a URL (video, playlist, you name it!) and download it as a video (`.mp4`) or just the audio (`.mp3`).
 Easy peasy.
 - 👑 **Choose Your Quality:** Go from standard 480p to glorious, pixel-perfect HD.
 You're the boss!
+- ✨ **Powerful Playlist Manager:** Don't just download—organize!
+Create custom playlists, add videos with a single click, and reorder them with intuitive drag-and-drop.
+- ❤️ **Favorites Collection:** Keep your most-loved videos in a dedicated Favorites section for instant access.
 - 🎬 **Built-in Player:** Why open another app?
 Watch everything right here in our slick, integrated player.
 - 🎛️ **Pro-Level Controls:**
   - 🎭 **Theater & Fullscreen:** For that cinematic feel.